HiroshiAdaniya77/alx-notes/notes/git.md

 	> git add . (or) git add filename

-<u>It is best practice to add the file individually or by pattern e.g git add *.txt or git add file*.txt, than git add .
-As this increases the file size of the repository and sometimes you don't want to add larger files to it</u>
+<sub>It is best practice to add the file individually or by pattern e.g git add *.txt or git add file*.txt, than git add .
+As this increases the file size of the repository and sometimes you don't want to add larger files to it</sub>

 	> git commit -m "commit message"

-<u>Or if you have a lengthy description for a bug that you might have fixed</u>
+<sub>Or if you have a lengthy description for a bug that you might have fixed</sub>

 	> git commit (this will open your default code editor)